Memory Allocation

 The trait bounds

-, this means that its size is always known at
+Notice how T is Sized, this means that its size is always known at

 compile-time.
 We need to ensure this because our values need to be transmutable.

-Part of the safety contract of transmute_copy
+Part of the safety contract of transmute_copy is making sure our types are of

 compatible sizes.

-bound is necessary because the data in the vector is copied in and
+The Copy bound is necessary because the data in the vector is copied in and

-out of the buffers, with transmute_copy
+out of the buffers, with transmute_copy.